 - Atlantic Tropical

 The climate ranges from tropical in northern Brazil, near the equator, to temperate zones below the Tropic of Capricorn.

-The seasons of Brazil are almost the reverse of the seasons of places in the Northern Hemisphere, such as Europe and the United States.
+Being in the Southern Hemisphere, the seasons in Brazil are the reverse of the seasons in the Northern Hemisphere, such as Europe and the United States.

 Rainfall in Brazil